boblemaire/IoTaWatt/Docs/CTconfig.rst

 Voltage type CTs are typically described with an output in volts (V) and
-have an internal burden resistor that causes them to produce an output voltage rather current.
+have an internal burden resistor that causes them to produce an output voltage rather than current.
 They are connected to a modified IoTaWatt input that has had the internal burden resistor removed and specified as zero in the device configuration burden menu.
 IoTaWatt will ask for a **Cal** factor.
 This is the primary current in amps that corresponds to 1 volt